Vyral/brett-jennings-recruiting/_posts/2025-07-28-ai-for-real-estate-agents-how-to-win-more-listings-using-virtual-tools.md

 ---
 layout: post
-title: 'AI for Real Estate Agents: How To Win More Listings Using Virtual Tools'
+title: ' How To Win More Listings Using AI Tools'
 date: 2025-07-28 05:00:00
 excerpt: >-
   AI and virtual tools are helping real estate agents save time, close more